+One day in the mid-1450s, as mariner John de Nermont of Guernsey later recounted, gentleman Simon le Cauf le younger came to him demanding money; John refused, and Simon attacked him.
 John responded in self-defence, killing Simon.
 John ran to sanctuary in St. Mary’s church in the king’s castle (Ste-Marie-de-Castel?), and there “he abjured the isle” before the bailiffs of Guernsey and the twelve jurats.

 Guernsey – one of the Channel Islands, nearer to France than to England geographically – had long been under Norman/English rule although it was separate from the kingdom of England.
-Although I can’t find on quick research exactly what legal regime pertained there, it’s interesting that they used abjuration with a twist: there were no coroners, so the abjuration oath was sworn before other comparable legal officials (bailiffs and jurats).
+The legal regime of Guernsey and the other Channel islands was a mélange of Norman and French customary law and English law.
+It’s interesting to note that they used abjuration with a twist: there were no coroners who usually administered abjurations, so the abjuration oath was sworn before other comparable legal officials (bailiffs and jurats).